Last updated: April 1, 2020

 4.1.1.a Character models must be weighted to an accompanying rig.
 The rig can either be set up with Unity’s Mecanim system or can include your own animations.

-4.1.1.b When set to animations, rigs should not show any obvious creases unusual deformations.
+4.1.1.b When set to animations, rigs should not show any obvious creases or unusual deformations.

 4.1.2.a Bipedal animations should be ready to use with Unity’s default “Humanoid” avatar.